 Once they leave home, many young people realize that they need to move to a major city to launch a career.
-Unfortunately, many people find that the rent charged for apartments is rarely in alignment with what their salaries can afford.
-Between 1995 and 2002, rents in nearly all of the largest metropolitan areas rose astronomically: Median rents in San Francisco ballooned 76 percent; Boston, 62 percent; San Diego, 54 percent; even in less costly Denver, rent shot up by 49 percent.
+Sadly, many people find that the rent charged for apartments is rarely in alignment with what their salaries can afford.
+Between 1995 and 2002, rents in nearly all of the largest metropolitan areas rose astronomically.
+Median rents in San Francisco ballooned 76 percent; Boston, 62 percent; San Diego, 54 percent; even median rent prices in less costly Denver shot up by 49 percent.

-Once an essential first step for many young families starting out, home ownership has become financially unfeasible for millions.
-With dwindling salaries and starter homes priced out of reach, for many young people the dream of owning one's own home remains elusive.
+Once an essential first step for many young families starting out, home ownership has become financially unfeasible for many young people today.
+With dwindling salaries and starter homes priced out of reach, the dream of owning one's own home remains elusive for many young people.

-- " In their struggle to find an affordable place to live, many young adults are moving back in with their parents.
-According to the Census Bureau, most young adults do not leave home until age 24, and the percentage that move back home at least once after being on their own is much higher: Four out of 10 young adults detour back to the nest at least once. - " In 2002, the median percent of pre-tax income young adults spent on rent was 22 percent, up from 17 percent in 1970.
+- In their struggle to find an affordable place to live, many young adults are moving back in with their parents.
+According to the Census Bureau, most young adults do not leave home until age 24, and the percentage who move back home at least once after being on their own is much higher: four out of 10 young adults detour back to the nest at least once. - In 2002, the median percent of pre-tax income young adults spent on rent was 22 percent, up from 17 percent in 1970.
 Rising rents, particularly in central cities, has resulted in a higher percentage of young adults who spend more than 30 percent of their income on housing-the standard threshold of "affordability."
-In 2000, one-third of young adults aged 25 to 34 spent more than 30 percent on rent-up from less than one-fifth in 1970. - " Since the 1970s, the amount of time it takes for young first-time homebuyers to save for a down payment has steadily increased.
-What took the previous generation two years now takes nearly four years. - " Gen Xers housing debt is 62 percent higher than it was for Baby Boomers at the same life-stage. - " After falling during the 1980s to a low of 43 percent, home ownership rates for young adults began rebounding slowly during the 1990s.
-Thanks to rising home values, declining interest rates and new innovative mortgages, the home ownership for young adults grew from 47 to 49 percent between 2000 and 2005.
+In 2000, one-third of young adults aged 25 to 34 spent more than 30 percent on rent-up from less than one-fifth in 1970. - Since the 1970s, the amount of time it takes for young first-time homebuyers to save for a down payment has steadily increased.
+What took the previous generation two years now takes nearly four years. - Gen Xers housing debt is 62 percent higher than it was for baby boomers at the same life-stage. - Home ownership rates for young house-holds aged 25 to 34 began declining in the 1980s, falling from 52 percent in 1980 to 45 percent in 1990.
+Although the 1990s witnessed the largest national gain in the home ownership rate since the 1950s, for young households the home ownership rate simply stabilized, holding steady at 45 percent in 2000.
+The only age group that showed positive gains in home ownership in the 1990s was the 65 and older group.

 Overall, today's young adults are hitting the marker of home ownership later in life and paying a greater portion of their income for it than their parents did.
 One of the significant impediments toward purchasing a first home is the difficulty of saving enough money for a down payment.
-The low percentage value of down payments is why so many young families find themselves overextended in a mortgage, often taking out "exotic" mortgages such as interest-only loans and adjustable rate loans that make homeownership much riskier.
-Combine these challenges with existing low levels of asset accumulation and it becomes clear that several types of new policies are needed to help young Americans build the assets necessary for long-term economic security.
+The low percentage value of down payments is why so many young families find themselves overextended in a mortgage.
+Combine these challenges with existing low levels of asset accumulation and it becomes clear that several types of new policies are needed to help young Americans become stakeholders in our society.

-- " The mortgage deduction should be limited so that it provides incentives for home ownership without making the deduction yet another tax boon for the wealthy. - " The federal government should develop a matched savings program that would help young Americans and other low-income families save toward a down payment on a home.
+- The mortgage deduction should be limited so that it provides incentives for home ownership without making the deduction yet another tax boon for the wealthy. - The federal government should develop a matched savings program that would help young Americans and other low-income families save toward a down payment on a home.
 First-time homebuyers earning less than \$50,000 should receive a \$1 for \$1 tax credit for money they save toward a down payment.